Differentiated instruction is not the same as individualized instruction.

 Instead of using a one-size-fits-all approach, a teacher uses a variety of methods to teach.
 This can include teaching students in small groups or in one-on-one sessions.
 Carol Ann Tomlinson, an educator who has done some of the most innovative work in this area, says there are four areas where teachers can differentiate instruction.

-Content: Figuring out what a student needs to learn and which resources will help him do so
+Content: Figuring out what a student needs to learn and which resources will help

 Process: Activities that help students make sense of what they learn